Remote Destinations that are Becoming Popular: Nepal

 Tourism is Nepal’s biggest industry, so when you visit you will be well looked after.
 Every year, over a million people visit this beautiful country.
 However, some areas are still very remote.
 So, unless you are an adventurous traveller it is best to stick to the most popular tourist destinations.

 Most visitors spend a day or two in the city of Kathmandu.
 It is a busy old-world city full of Buddhist bahals and monastic courtyards.
 The Jagannath Temple, with its erotic carvings, and the White Machhendranath are both worth seeking out.
-The Tribhuvan Museum is said to be a fascinating place to visit.
+The Tribhuvan Museum is said to be a fascinating place to visit and has become increasingly popular with tourists and those with TEFL jobs in the country.

 Pokhara sits alongside an ancient trade route between India and Tibet, so it has an eclectic history.
 A few hours spent boating on the Phewa Lakes is something a lot of visitors enjoy.
 The impressive Barahi Temple is also worth seeing as are the Davis Falls and Gupteshwor Cave.
 Annapurna Massic and Nagarkot are two other destinations you could add to your itinerary.